 The first step to reward your loyal customers is to implement a customer loyalty program.
-They give customers extra incentive to make a purchase.
+They give customers an extra incentive to make a purchase.
 Furthermore, they keep your brand top-of-mind through marketing automation.

 You may appreciate your loyal customers in various ways, with some of the ideas enumerated below: